pravj/Etios/_posts/2015-12-11-indian-ecommerce.md

 *Engine* is the one who takes care of the identifier generation and distribution.
 It uses a little *group theory* and *anagram properties* to generate *non-sequential unique identifiers of fixed length*.
 It generates them in advance and serve you *on demand* while taking care of the stock by generating in the background when you start approaching the bottom of the vessel.
 To know more about *Engine*, you can stalk its [repository](https://github.com/pravj/engine).

 *Station* is a Node.js package(*private obviously*) running a *Nightmare* instance for *headless browsing*.
-From *station*, it collects the next set of identifiers to fetch and then assemble all the necessary information beforing shipping it to the storage.
+From *Engine*, it collects the next set of identifiers to fetch and then assemble all the necessary information before shipping it to the storage.

 ![crawler-infra]({{site.url}}/assets/indian-ecommerce/crawler-infra.png "Crawler Infrastructure")